 Why is gorilla trekking so expensive?

 If you are planning to do gorilla trekking in Uganda, you will need to acquire a gorilla permit.
 A gorilla permit is a document that allows you access to the gorillas.
-In Uganda, gorilla permits cost $700, in Rwanda $1500 and Congo $400.
-If you are East African national, you can obtain a gorilla permit in Uganda for 300,000 shillings.
+In Uganda, gorilla permits cost $700, in Rwanda $1500, and in Congo $400.
+If you are an East African national, you can obtain a gorilla permit in Uganda for 300,000 shillings.

 What is included in a Gorilla Permit Cost?
 A gorilla permit includes interacting with the gorillas for one hour, park entrance, Ranger fees, and advance trackers.